JonathanBechtel/dva_project/README.md

 5. Navigate by clicking any individual node, clicking & dragging, etc

 To replicate the data ingest:
+1. Obtain a block.cc API key by registering for an account here: https://pro.block.cc/login
-1. Input a block.cc API key into /script/.env
+2. Input a block.cc API key into /script/.env
-2. Execute /script/crypto_data.py with python to obtain crypto data from block.cc w/an appropriate API key
+3. Execute /script/crypto_data.py with python to obtain crypto data from block.cc w/an appropriate API key

 To replicate the modeling via the MST (correlation-based and dynamic-time-warping-based):
 1. Navigate to /notebooks/ directory